 So first off check the bone content of whatever product they are eating.
 If there is not 10% bone, or close to it, in their diet then it may be necessary to add some bulker (we recommend sweet potato or vegetable additions) or find a better quality product that suits your dog.

 It can also be possible, that the addition of too many meaty bones in their diet, can be the cause of the high bone content.
 Simply think about the bones being added.
 For example, duck necks are far bonier than chicken necks (as it’s a flying bird).
 Feed meat on the bone, pieces like legs rather than meat-less bones.
 The more meat the better the poo!

 Are cheap raw dog foods worth the mo

 Fibre will ease constipation in dogs.
 Fibre is amazing.
 It can be used to soften or firm up poo depending on what is required (for more on this process please see anal glands in dogs).
 In this case, we want to add fibre, as fibre here acts like a little sponge, absorbing water into the stool, making it softer, wetter and easier to pass (think of all-bran in the human diet!).

 Dogs normally get fibre from the hair, teeth and hide of the animals that they are eating.
-However, most manufactured fresh dog products exclude these parts (for largely aesthetics reasons) but if they were permitted to include them many would include lots, as it’s cheap.
+However, most manufactured raw dog food products exclude these parts (for largely aesthetics reasons) but if they were permitted to include them many would include lots, as it’s cheap.
 Instead of these bits most fresh-feeders include a little plant additions in the diet for the fibre they contain.
 So if a dog is constipated, feel free to feed one of the fibre fillers below.
 Best to make it up and freeze in big ice cubes, use one a day (don’t store ground veg in the fridge and add to each meal so that it makes up 20% of their daily feed: